SausageMuffins/SausageMuffins.github.io/_posts/2023-05-13-learning-to-learn.md

 ## Proposed Work Flow
 1. **Priming**: Using the GRINDE map to draw out connections between main ideas before the lecture or tutorial.
 Ideally, we should have a list of open questions before the lecture. *25 minutes for each lecture*
 2. **During Lecture**: Focus on listening and take almost no notes other than specific details of a concept/information not found in notes.
-Answer the list of [[Learning How To Learn#^ea87e8|questions]].
+Answer the list of questions (See Before Taking Notes).
-3. **After Lecture**: Within the same day (depending on schedule), use [[Learning How To Learn#Free Recall|free recall]] to flush out gaps in knowledge.
+3. **After Lecture**: Within the same day (depending on schedule), use free recall to flush out gaps in knowledge.
 We should do free recall on obsidian and record in a MOC. *Multiple sessions of 25 minutes for each lecture*.
 Maximum two to three sessions of free recall for each lecture/topic
 4. **Within the Week**: Focus on answering exam-like questions.
 Eg: Homework, Tutorials. *Before the weekend if possible.*

 ---

 ## Methods
-**Before taking notes:** ^ea87e8
+**Before taking notes:**
 1. What's the purpose of it?
 2. What's the big picture?
 3. How can I apply it?